-Completing the Move
+Completing the move

 Unfold the rear edge of the cardboard base tray.
-Open the grill door and right-hand oven door so that you can get a good grip on the bottom of the fascia panel as you move the oven (Fig. 8.6).
+Open the oven door(s) so that you can get a good grip on the bottom of the fascia panel as you move the oven (Fig. 8.6).

-Carefully push the cooker backwards off the cardboard base.
-Remove the pack base tray.
+Carefully push the cooker backwards off the base tray.
+Remove the base tray.